 The single title romance novels and women’s fiction books take about 3-4 months from start to finish.
 They are long with intricate plots and a lot of characters, which makes for a lot of writing…and rewriting.
 I do have a schedule.
 I'm slow in the beginning but after the first few chapters, I generally write about 15 pages a day.
 And I do plot out the whole story.
 I need to know what's going to happen before I can comfortably move ahead.
 This doesn't mean the characters don't get a vote.
 They frequently surprise me with their actions and dialogue.
 Then we all have to have a meeting and figure out what happens next!!

 Because I write so many romance novels and women’s fiction books each year, it's important for me to have a plan of what I'll be working on next, then to stick to it.
-Being disciplined is as difficult as being creative.
-In 2012, I will release five brand new, full-length books – four Fool’s Gold romance novels, plus one Blackberry Island women’s fiction novel!
+Being disciplined is as difficult as being creative, and just as important.
+In 2014, I'll release four brand new, full-length books – three Fool’s Gold romance novels, plus one Blackberry Island women’s fiction novel - plus a Fool's Gold Christmas novella!

 Help!
 I'm looking for an older, out of print romance novel of yours.
 Which one is it and how do I buy it?